akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 - Scroll the parent to the top when the iframe is loaded
 - Hide the content until it is fully loaded
 - Add a css and js file to the parent page
+- Security code: You can only insert the shortcode with a valid security code from the administration.
+Optional since 7.5.4
 - Many additional cool features are available the pro version - see http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-comparison-chart

 Please note: Modification inside the iframe are only possible if you are on the same domain or use a workaround like described in the settings.